qzhuae/MarkdownNotes/ECON2103Final.md

 # ELEC2400
 - [ ] Sketch of exponential
 - [ ] Energy consumption
-- [ ]
+- [ ] How to determine when a diode is on?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAzMTc0MTk4OCwtMTMyNzMyMzAyMywtMT
+eyJoaXN0b3J5IjpbMzU0MTQ2MzM4LC0xMzI3MzIzMDIzLC0xOD
-g0NDcwNzQ2LDIxMzU1ODM2NzQsLTE0NzI2NzE0MTBdfQ==
+Q0NzA3NDYsMjEzNTU4MzY3NCwtMTQ3MjY3MTQxMF19
 -->